RajenLee/cakes-in-openstack/ci-deploy/docs/user-guide.rst

 ``net-id`` is the internal network of Openstack environment.

 * the name in diskimage, ubuntu-trusty, is the value of $IMAGE_NAME.
+* ``ready-script`` define which script will be run once slave node is started.
+So, if you want to add some configuration to slave node before running the jenkins job, you can modify ``configure_mirrors.sh``.
+It is located in ``./nodepool/script/``.
+* More introductions for nodepool.yaml configuration can be found in `this <http://docs.openstack.org/infra/nodepool/configuration.html>`_ .

 Jenkins
 =======